oleg-shilo/cs-script.vscode/docs/PluginAuthoringOverview.md

 I am in a reasonably unique position as I have developed a complex plugin (and a few simpler ones) that has been ported to all three peoples editors: Notepad++, Sublime Text and VSCode.

-The presented content is reflection of my personal experiences and it should be taken as such.
-Many people will disagree with my conclusions and I actually expect that as it wasn't my goal to provide a final undisputed assessment of these wonderful editors.
+The presented content is a reflection of my personal experiences and it should be taken as such.
+Many people may disagree with my conclusions and I actually expect that as it wasn't my goal to provide a final undisputed assessment of these wonderful platform.

-My objective was to give the developers an idea about what to expect when they about to start plugin development for the nominated editors.
-And also ti give the opportunity for the editor's maintainers to understand the shortcumings of the developer experience they provide an possible address them.
+My objective was to give the developers an idea about what to expect when they are about to start developing for the nominated editors.
+And also to give the opportunity for the editor's maintainers to understand the shortcomings of the developer experience they provide an possible address them.

 __Notepad++ (N++)__